Cima (wrestler): Oriental Wrestling Entertainment and Gleat (2018–2025)

 In early 2018, Cima announced his departure from Dragon Gate after 21 years working for the promotion, and also announced the formation of a new promotion, Oriental Wrestling Entertainment (OWE), to be primarily based in China.
 T-Hawk, El Lindaman and Takehiro Yamamura also left Dragon Gate to join OWE.
 At OWE's inaugural event on May 7, Cima defeated T-Hawk.
 On June 22, representing OWE, he debuted in Wrestle-1, defeating Jun Tonsho.
 The rest of the OWE roster soon debuted in the promotion too, and named themselves "#StrongHearts", later recruiting Dezmond Xavier and Zachary Wentz to the group.
 Cima and Strong Hearts also debuted for DDT Pro-Wrestling (DDT) in September, defeating All Out (Konosuke Takeshita, Akito, Shunma Katsumata and Yuki Iino).
 On October 28, Cima, Duan Yingnan and T-Hawk defeated Damnation (Mad Paulie, Soma Takao and Tetsuya Endo) to win the KO-D 6 Man Tag Team Championship.
 The group dropped the titles to All Out on January 3.

 In May 2021, it was announced that Cima, along with El Lindaman and T-Hawk, would be leaving OWE to join Gleat.
 At Wrestle Kingdom 16, he participated in the battle royal match, marking his first appearance for New Japan Pro-Wrestling (NJPW) in over a decade.

+On December 31, 2025, Cima's contract with Gleat expired and he elected to depart from the company, ending his four-year tenure with the promotion.